IT Trends|5 min read

 Banks and payment systems.
 Why carry with them to the training phone, if the purse - right in the bracelet or watch?

 Medicine.
 Data on the pulse, sleep, calories burned and the number of hours in a fixed position is valuable information in the diagnosis or treatment of a person.
-Chances are great that by 2020 in wearable gadgets there will be a function of analyzing the level of sugar in the blood.
+Chances are great that by 2020 healthcare software development will step even further and in wearable gadgets there will be a function of analyzing the level of sugar in the blood.
 Existing individual devices are already small enough to be integrated into a bracelet or a watch in the future.

 Marketing.
 Most of the data received by advertisers are anonymous and do not contain the parameters of specific people.
 For an effective advertising company, it's enough to segment by parameters - gender, age, geography, hobbies, etc. And working with such data is a big challenge for marketers.
 Everything that can help them - from training seminars and content to tools for comparing different types of data - is eligible for demand and monetization.